-Data protection regulation requires that we state the legal basis for processing information about you.
+UK Data protection regulation requires that we state the legal basis for processing information about you.
 In the case of research, this is 'a task in the public interest.'
-The University of Oxford is the data controller and is responsible for looking after your information and using it properly.
+The University of Oxford, based in the United Kingdom is the data controller and is responsible for looking after your information and using it properly.

-We will be using information from you and your medical records, NHS Digital and other central NHS registries in order to undertake this study and will use the minimum personally-identifiable information possible.
-These registries include the Royal College of General Practitioners and Public Health England.
+We will be using information from your / your child's medical records, NHS Digital and other central NHS registries in order to undertake this study and will use the minimum personally-identifiable information possible.
+These registries include the Royal College of General Practitioners and the UK Health Security Agency.
 The Universities of Oxford and Surrey process data on their behalf.